-ACADEMIC ADVISING AND SUCCESS CENTER
+ADVISING AND SUCCESS CENTER

-The Academic Advising and Success Center guides students in developing educational and career pathways by fostering student success from registration to completion.
+The Advising and Success Center guides students in developing educational and career pathways by fostering student success from registration to completion.

-Hill College has a staff of Academic Advisors and Success Coordinators to help students make educational and career decisions, select courses, adjust to college life, understand transfer requirements, improve study skills, and develop personally and socially.
-Students, regardless of academic skill level, are required to seek individual academic advising prior to scheduling classes.
-The Academic Advising and Success Center is open to students with questions about pathway planning, transcript evaluation, course transfer and other facets of college life.
+Hill College has a staff of Advisors and Success Coordinators to help students make educational and career decisions, select courses, adjust to college life, understand transfer requirements, improve study skills, and develop personally and socially.
+Students, regardless of academic skill level, should seek individual advising before scheduling classes.
+The Advising and Success Center is open to students with questions about pathway planning, transcript evaluation, course transfer and other facets of college life.
 Advising activities are available to assist students in the successful completion of their needs and goals.

-Hill College requires mandatory advising to registration each semester.
+Hill College recommends advising prior to registration for new students to Hill College.

-The following students are required to receive academic advising for the circumstances listed below:
+The following students are required to receive advising for the circumstances listed below:

 - 1. Students who are entering Hill College for the first time. - 2.
 Students who have stopped out of Hill College for over one year. - 3.
 Students who have not met TSI requirements. - 4.
-Students are required to be enrolled in developmental education courses. - 5.
+Students must be enrolled in developmental education courses. - 5.
 Students who desire to change an academic pathway, withdraw/resign from courses after census, and register for a term load that exceeds the maximum allowed. - 6.
-Student who are on academic probation and/or students who are returning from academic suspension.
+Students on academic probation and/or students returning from academic suspension.

-Academic Advisors and Success Coordinators can arrange for testing to identify the student's interests, values, and personality traits.
+Advisors and Success Coordinators can arrange for testing to identify the student's interests, values, and personality traits.
 Information concerning employment opportunities in various fields is available.
 For the student who intends to pursue a four-year program, catalogs, from many colleges/universities, and other resources are available.
 Visit the Student Activities Calendar to determine University Transfer Recruitment dates.
-Other services available include tutoring, disability services, success workshops, and seminars.
+Other services available include tutoring, disability services, successworkshops, and seminars.
 Campus and community support service referrals are made as needed.
 All information, assistance and guidance provided by the Academic Advising and Success Center is offered free of charge to current students and alumni.